maui-software/maui-software/CONTRIBUTING.md

 It is not allowed to push new developments right into main branch.
-You should create a new branch, commit and push that new branch and just than create a new Pull request in GitHub.
+You should create a new branch, commit and push that new branch and just then create a new Pull request in GitHub.
 If the Pull request is accepted, it will be merged into dev branch, and will be part of the package in the next release.